bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

     - common properties of randomized designs: complete, simple, balanced
     - paired comparisons
     - unit of assignment vs unit of measurement; clustering
+    - To get the SE right, make sure you're dividing by $n$, num clusters, not $m$, a number of elements. <!-- In winter 2016 I learned that this isn't widely appreciated among stats PhD students (BH) -->

 - Exclusion and intention-to-treat
     - Intention-to-treat vs effect on treated
     - procedures to ensure exclusion
     - T>=0 issues, as opposed to omitted covariate problem in obs studies

+- Expected value
+- Unbiasedness
+-  Conditional probability and conditional expectation
+- ACEs and FACEs
+- Intention-to-treat vs per-protocol
+- Unbiased estimators may or may not have Normal sampling dist'ns
+- Unlearn $\mathrm{s.e.}(\bar p) = \bar p(1-\bar p)/n$, since $s^2/n$ gives the same answer when it's valid and otherwise generalizes better.

 Statistical assumptions made throughout this unit: